DIAGNijmegen/website-content/content/pages/vacancies/msc-phd-muscle-fat-segmentation.md

 ## Applying for this project
 For more information, please contact [member/matthieu-rutten] or [member/nikolas-lessmann].

-To apply for this project, please include your CV and a short summary of your background and your interest in this project in your email.
+To apply for this project, please e-mail your CV, list of grades, a motivation letter with a short summary of your background to [member/nikolas-lessmann].
+We process applications immediately until the position is filled.